Insurance adjusters from the United States can apply for a Letter of Authority adjuster licence in Ontario.

 3. Ask your adjusting company to fill out Part D (Notice of Appointment).

-4. Ask your adjusting company to submit the completed form through the Online Services Portal.
+5. Ask your adjusting company to submit the completed form and a copy of your Triton receipt through the Online Services Portal.

 - Your adjusting company will pay the fee through the Online Services Portal.
 Depending on the arrangement you have with your adjusting firm, they may pay the fee OR you may be responsible for paying this fee.
 Check with your adjusting firm for details.